 Step 4: Get a Point of Sale System

 One of the best tools for tracking and measuring your business and its success is the right retail POS system.
 Not only do these machines allow you to process payments of different types, but they also house a lot of valuable sales data.
 Some POS systems even let you track inventory, so you know when to restock products.
-In a way, you can think of your chosen POS system as the brain center of your business.
+In a way, you can think of your chosen point of sale system as the brain center of your business.

 In today’s increasingly digital and mobile world, a POS system has to process payments of a wider variety than ever before.
-Some of these payment types, like mobile, NFC payments, require a more modern, sophisticated POS system.
+Some of these payment types, like mobile, NFC payments, require a more modern, sophisticated POS software.
 Luckily, these new, mobile-centric, retail POS systems are actually cheaper and offer more features than the large, in-the-way POS machines and cash registers that we’re accustomed to.

 When choosing a POS solution, you have to consider how and where you’ll be receiving payments.
 If your business is operating mostly on-the-go, at flea markets, trade shows, etc., then a mobile POS system will allow you to accept all kinds of payments, no matter where you are.
 Additionally, you may decide that this sort of mobility benefits you inside your store, by being able to service customers anywhere in the store, instead of only at the checkout counter.